nyuad-corebio/guru/README.md

 <img src="/img/guru_title.png"  align="center" />

 ### Key facts

 - Customized user interface plugins using Apache Flask Web Framework, ensuring DAGs are bound to their respective plugins.
 - Airflow models (Dagbags) are used to enable the communication with the Airflow plugins, thus avoiding RESTAPIs.
-- Commands are launched directly on the computational environment (Server/HPC/Cloud), and their status is monitored, meaning that GURU can be deployed anywhere and does not have to be deployed in the same ( computational infrastructure where the data processing happens.
+- Commands are launched directly on the computational environment (Server/HPC/Cloud), and their status is monitored, meaning that GURU can be deployed anywhere and does not have to be deployed in the same  computational infrastructure where the data processing happens.
 - Integration with JIRA (or other issue tracking systems) is achieved using a RESTAPI.
 The same approach can be implemented for any other additional layers of communication.
 - Integration with Bioinformatics Workflow Management Systems such as BioSAILs ensures more complex analyses can be supported (other WMS can also be supported e.g. Nextflow, CWL, Snakemake).

+### Technologies Used

+- Apache Airflow
+- Docker
+- Python
+- Shell Scripting
+- Python Flask Wtforms
+- Jira (v6.3.12)

+#### Important Note
+- The jira we used the version is an outdated one and the integration is based on RESTAPI with Oauthv1.
+If you require assistance with other project management software or latest jira version, then we will help.
+- LIMS we used miso lims software and if you need assistance with other lims integration, we will help.

 ## Installation